microsoftgraph/microsoft-graph-docs-contrib/concepts/patterns/augment-search-experience-with-custome-data.md

 - Azure App Service, which lets you build and host web apps, scheduled jobs, and RESTful APIs in your preferred programming language, without having to manage infrastructure.
 It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Azure DevOps, or any Git repo.
 - Microsoft Entra, which is required to manage authentication for Microsoft Graph and supports delegated and application permissions to enable OAuth flow.
-- Microsoft Graph AGS, which is a single gateway, <https://graph.microsoft.com>, to access Microsoft Graph RESTful HTTP APIs, including connectors.
+- Microsoft Graph RESTful APIs, including connectors, accessed via a single endpoint, `https://graph.microsoft.com`.
 - A custom app that implements custom logic.

 ## Considerations